GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 To better convey the advantages of asynchronous execution, lets compare it against executing the non-async version of our method using parallel and concurrent execution.

-The code for both parallel and concurrent execution are basically the same as previously.
+The code, for both parallel and concurrent execution, is the same as previously.
 So parallel execution can be performed using the following code:

 ```csharp
    // Parallel